Clinical Governance Delivering Clinical Excellence

 Our experts and staff are our most valuable resource – by investing in them, we’re investing in you.

-"I fully appreciate your initiate to review my reports and give feedback following a complaint from the solicitor.
+"I fully appreciate your initiative to review my reports and give feedback following a complaint from the solicitor.

 It was an excellent and productive meeting yesterday with very good feedback from all of you.